ahmed-tahoon/GlassHub/README.md

 - Using Node 18.12.0

-bash
 - Run the following commands:

-bash
-yarn install
+ - yarn install
-yarn dev
+ - yarn dev

 Check if the frontend is running by visiting

-bash
 http://localhost:3000